Efficient Orthogonal Fine-Tuning with Principal Subspace Adaptation: Experiments

 \section{Experiments}

-To evaluate MOFT, we conduct experiments on 37 tasks spanning language and vision domains.
-We use encoder-only models (DeBERTaV3-base~\cite{he2021debertav3}, ViT-B/16~\cite{dosovitskiy2021image}) and decoder-only models (LLaMA-3.2-3B~\cite{meta2024llama3.2}, LLaMA-3.1-8B~\cite{dubey2024llama}).
-These models are fine-tuned on tasks including commonsense reasoning~\citep[Commonsense-15K]{hu2023llm}, mathematical QA~\citep[MetaMathQA-40K]{yu2024metamath}, natural language understanding~\citep[GLUE]{wang2018glue}, and visual classification~\citep[VTAB-1K]{zhai2019large}.
-All experiments are run on a single RTX 4090 (24GB) or H100-SXM (80GB) GPU.
+To evaluate PSOFT, we conduct experiments on 35 tasks spanning language and vision domains, using encoder-only models (DeBERTaV3-base~\citep{he2021debertav3}, ViT-B/16~\citep{dosovitskiy2021image}), and decoder-only models (LLaMA-3.2-3B~\citep{meta2024llama3.2}, LLaMA-3.1-8B~\citep{grattafiori2024llama}).
+These models are fine-tuned on downstream tasks, covering natural language understanding~\citep{wang2019glue}, visual classification~\citep{zhai2019large}, mathematical QA~\citep{yu2024metamath}, and commonsense reasoning~\citep{hu2023llm}.
+We evaluate key metrics such as parameter counts, peak memory usage, and accuracy in the main experiments, and assess training speed separately in the efficiency analysis.
+Following OFTv2~\citep{qiu2025oftv2}, we implement the Cayley parameterization by approximating $(\mI+\mQ)^{-1}$ with a truncated Neumann series, $\sum_{k=0}^{K} (-\mQ)^{k}$, using $K=5$ terms in practice.
+All experiments are performed on a single GPU with FP32, using an NVIDIA RTX 4090 (24 GB) for encoder-only models and an NVIDIA H100-SXM (80 GB) for decoder-only models.